SAP-samples/btp-fiori-helloworld/docs/hellofiori/6_odatasources/6_2_1_northwind_orders.md

                 </columns>
    ```

-   Note: we defined also a minimum screen size for tablets, and allow the app to hide the last column if necessary with `demandPopin="true"` .
+   Note: You also defined a minimum screen size for tablets, and allow the app to hide the last column if necessary with `demandPopin="true"`.

 5. Change also the related items for the columns: